darwinrecreant/sansar-scripting-guide/docs/c-sharp.md

 randomSuvivor.SayInChat("Runnnn!");
 ```

+### Interfaces

 `Interface`s can also be added to classes, and are used to define available methods that are common between several unrelated classes.
-This allows to have a common "interface" on objects that you may not care about about their underlying classes.
+This allows to have a common "interface" on objects that you may not care about their underlying classes.
 So continuing our example above, a possible interface we could have is `CanSpeak` that expects the class to have `SayInChat()` method.
 So a possible example of this is:

 ```csharp
 interface CanSpeak;